Mario Filice (1989) is Ph.D. in European and Global Markets Law at the University of Tuscia, Italy.

-He works with the National School of Public Administration, in which he gives lectures on the Transparency Policy in the Public Administration.
+Previously, he worked as Lecturer (2017) and as Researcher (2018) at the National School of Public Administration, in which he collaborate on the training courses about Transparency Policy in the Public Administration as well as Freedom of Information Regulation.

-He is a Teaching Assistent (2014) in Administrative Law and in European Administrative Law in the course held by Prof. Mario Savino and Prof. Giulio Vesperini at the Faculty of Law of the University of Tuscia.
-He also cooperated (2014-2016) as a Tutor and Discussant on a Legal Argumentation and Moot Court Simulation Laboratories (Juris-Argo) at the same University.
+He is a Teaching Assistent (2014) in Administrative Law and in European Administrative Law at the Faculty of Law of the University of Tuscia.
+He also cooperated (2014-2016) as Tutor and Discussant on the Legal Argumentation and Moot Court Simulation Laboratories (Juris-Argo) at the same University.

 He is a Fellow of the Institute of Research on Public Administration (IRPA), in which he is working on the research on the Accountability of the European Administrations, coordinated by Prof. Giulio Vesperini and Prof. Edoardo Chiti as well as in the research on the Administrative Trasparency, coordinated by Prof. Mario Savino and Prof. Bernardo Mattarella.
 He deals with the activity of the IRPA web site.